-\ Multiple Choice Questions: Choose the best response
+Multiple Choice Questions: Choose the best response

-- A. Which of the following best describes why an independent auditor is asked to express an opinion on the fair presentation of financial statements? - 1.
-It is difficult to prepare financial statements that fairly present a company's financial position, operations, and cash flows without the expertise of an independent auditor. - 2.
-It is management's responsibility to seek available independent aid in the appraisal of the financial information shown in its financial statements. - 3.
-The opinion of an independent party is needed because a company may not be objective with respect to its own financial statements. - 4.
-It is a customary courtesy that all stockholders of a company receive an independent report on management's stewardship of the affairs of the business.

-B. Independent auditing can best be described as
+- 1- Which of the following best describes why an independent auditor is asked to express an opinion on the fair presentation of financial statements? - a- It is difficult to prepare financial statements that fairly present a company's financial position, operations, and cash flows without the expertise of an independent auditor. - b- It is management's responsibility to seek available independent aid in the appraisal of the financial information shown in its financial statements. - c- The opinion of an independent party is needed because a company may not be objective with respect to its own financial statements. - d- It is a customary courtesy that all stockholders of a company receive an independent report on management's stewardship of the affairs of the business. - 2- Independent auditing can best be described as - a- A branch of accounting. - b- A discipline that attests to the results of accounting and other functional operations and data. - c- A professional activity that measures and communicates financial and business data. - d- A regulatory function that prevents the issuance of improper financial information.

-- 1. A branch of accounting. - 2.
-A discipline that attests to the results of accounting and other functional operations and data. - 3.
-A professional activity that measures and communicates financial and business data. - 4.
-A regulatory function that prevents the issuance of improper financial information. - C. Which of the following attributes is likely to be unique to the audit work of CPAs as compared to the work performed by practitioners of other professions? - 1.
-Due professional care. - 2.
-Competence.
+- 3- Which of the following attributes is likely to be unique to the audit work of CPAs as compared to the work performed by practitioners of other professions?

+- a- Due professional care.

+- b- Competence.

-- 3. Independence.
+- c- Independence.

-- 4. Complex body of knowledge.
+- d- Complex body of knowledge.

-- D. Compliance auditing often extends beyond audits leading to the expression of opinions on the fairness of financial presentation and includes audits of efficiency, economy, effectiveness, as well as
+- 4- Compliance auditing often extends beyond audits leading to the expression of opinions on the fairness of financial presentation and includes audits of efficiency, economy, effectiveness, as well as

-- 1. Accuracy.
+- a- Accuracy.

-- 2. Evaluation.
+- b- Evaluation.

-- 3. Adherence to specific rules or procedures.
+- c- Adherence to specific rules or procedures.

-- 4. Internal control.
+- d- Internal control.

-- E. In a financial statement audit, the auditor obtains a reasonable level of assurance about whether the financial statements are free of materials misstatement in order to express an opinion.
+- 5- In a financial statement audit, the auditor obtains a reasonable level of assurance about whether the financial statements are free of materials misstatement in order to express an opinion.
 In order to obtain reasonable assurance, the auditor must

-- Have prior experience in the industry in which the audit client operates.
+- a- Have prior experience in the industry in which the audit client operates.

-- 2. Examine all documents available that support the financial statements. - 3.
-Obtain sufficient audit evidence - 4.
-Test controls around significant transaction cycles.
+- b- Examine all documents available that support the financial statements.

+- c- Obtain sufficient audit evidence

+- d- Test controls around significant transaction cycles.

-\ True or False Questions
+True or False Questions

-1. The criteria by which an auditor evaluates the information under audit may vary with the information being audited.

-2. The criteria used by an external auditor to evaluate published financial statements are known as generally accepted auditing standards

-3. CPA firms are never allowed to provide bookkeeping services for clients.

-4. Most public companies' audited financial statements are available on the SEC's EDGAR database.

-5. The primary purpose of a compliance audit is to determine whether the financial statements are prepared in compliance with generally accepted accounting principles

-6. Results of compliance audit are typically reported to someone within the organizational unit being audited rather than to a broad spectrum of outside users

-7. An auditor must be competent and have an independent mental attitude
+- 1. The criteria by which an auditor evaluates the information under audit may vary with the information being audited. - 2.
+The criteria used by an external auditor to evaluate published financial statements are known as generally accepted auditing standards. - 3.
+CPA firms are never allowed to provide bookkeeping services for clients. - 4.
+Most public companies' audited financial statements are available on the SEC's EDGAR database. - 5.
+The primary purpose of a compliance audit is to determine whether the financial statements are prepared in compliance with generally accepted accounting principles - 6.
+Results of compliance audit are typically reported to someone within the organizational unit being audited rather than to a broad spectrum of outside users. - 7.
+An auditor must be competent and have an independent mental attitude.